 It’s hard to know if a homebuyer is planning to keep the paint color that you used for the home’s exterior or interior.
-But because paint samples must be properly disposed of or recycled, you don’t want to burden the new owner with paint samples they will never use.
+But because paint samples must be properly disposed of, you don’t want to burden the new owner with paint samples they don’t plan to use.

 If you have extra paint cans, ask in advance (via their agent) if they’d like for them to remain in the house.
 If you don’t have extra paint, but you do have a reference of the brands and colors used throughout your home, it’s always kind to leave behind that guide so the new owner can touch up certain rooms or areas.

 Most purchase agreements — and all of them in the state of Wisconsin — require that the home is left in “broom-clean condition.”
 This phrase can have varying interpretations but in general, it’s considerate to pass on a home that doesn’t need to be cleaned from top to bottom upon move-in.

 Minimally, you’ll want to:

 - Sweep and vacuum all floors, including inside closets and smaller storage spaces.

 - Wipe down all cabinets and counters, inside and out.